serhat-sahin/docs/docs/sf/functionality.md

 ![](assets/sf/ready_for_review.png)
 *Ready for review task*

 This will set the status of the control procedure to *Review* and create a changelog record.
 The code changelogs, including the code changes, can be found in the *Code changelog* tab page.

 ![](assets/sf/image283.png)
+*Changelog tab page*

+Any changes made to the code, while the status of the control procedure is set to review, will directly be pushed to the changelog and a changelog update message will be added in the comments tab page.

 The control procedure will show up in the [*Code review*](code_review) screen, ready to be reviewed.